Brand Strategy & PositioningModern Graphic Design

 Oatly: Creating Controversy (and Sales)

 A modest oat milk has become a cultural phenomenon due to Oatly’s bold and sometimes contentious marketing strategy.
-Their advertising is unapologetically sustainable and unconventional, having fostered discussions about plant-based diets and developed devoted followers.
+Their advertising is unapologetically sustainable and unconventional, fostering discussions about plant-based diets and developing devoted followers.

 Greggs: From Bakery Chain To Cultural Icon

 Greggs’ transformation from an ordinary bakery business into a much-loved British institution demonstrates the power of good PR!
-They’ve won over hearts across the nation through using social media cleverly, not taking themselves too seriously (vegan sausage roll, anyone?) and being able to laugh at themselves when necessary.
+They’ve won hearts across the nation by using social media cleverly, not taking themselves too seriously (vegan sausage roll, anyone?) and laughing at themselves when necessary.

 The Future of Food Branding: What’s on the Menu?

-With the advancement of technology and shifts in consumer preferences, food brands must continually adapt to stay competitive.
+With advances in technology and shifts in consumer preferences, food brands must continually adapt to stay competitive.
 Let us try to see what the future holds.

 Personalisation: The New Frontier of Food Branding?